stephenh/tessell/docs/motivation.md

 * [SproutCore](http://www.sproutcore.com/), a Cocoa-like Javascript framework
 * [gwt-pectin](http://code.google.com/p/gwt-pectin/)

-gwt-mpv uses a lot of these same ideas, and basically reimplements them in an MVP-/unit-test-able fashion.
+Tessell uses a lot of these same ideas, and basically reimplements them in an MVP-/unit-test-able fashion.